 Submittals after July 9, 2018, can be viewed in the Permit Portal.

-Check out our development map, an ArcGIS interactive app that includes pending and recently approved projects.
+Curious about what's happening?
+Check out our development map, an interactive map that shows pending and recently approved projects in unincorporated Wake County.

 For each zoning district, the Unified Development Ordinance specifies permitted land uses and contains regulations controlling the intensity and design of new development.
 Learn more about zoning classifications and what is permitted.